 You should take the time and opportunity to check out the commercial range carefully.
 Also, make sure you determine which type of gas the appliance uses, propane (LP) or natural.
 This is usually noted on a tag on the rear of the unit or behind the bottom kick plate located beneath the oven door on most ranges.
 If there is a gas regulator still attached to the gas connection pipe in the rear of the unit, it is possible to tell from the label on the top of the regulator.
 If the regulator is marked 3”-6”WC, it is natural gas.
 5”-12”WC signifies propane gas.
 If the appliance you are looking at doesn’t use the type of gas your operation is equipped for it’s best to move on.
 Conversion is costly and requires a qualified technician to do the work.

+Tip: Plan on having a gas technician test any purchased gas equipment for leaks or operational defects.
+The cost of testing and start up is money well spent and can eliminate the threat of dangerous conditions.
 If the price is right (be sure to add the cost of the tech evaluation), commercial gas ranges, charbroilers, griddles and open burner units can be a great place to save money and still get a serviceable piece of equipment.

 The world of is a different matter.
 Gas fryers are one of the major causes of kitchen grease fires in foodservice operations because they bring together open flames (of the gas burners) and flammable grease (the oil you use in frying.)
 When these two items are directly combined the result is fire.